tlyu/chiron/README.md

 Private deployments
 -------------------

 If you want to run your own private production Chiron instance, you can also do that.
+By default, `main.py` will only sub to personals.
+You can pass the `--class` option one or more times to tell it to sub to specific classes.
-By default, `main.py` will only sub to personals; when run with the `--default-classes` option it will sub to a variety of additional classes.
+Additionally, when run with the `--default-classes` option it will sub to a variety of default classes.
 Feel free to crib from `main.py` in setting up your own Chiron instance, or run it subbed only to personals.
 However, please ensure that if you run a Chiron instance that subs to non-personals, it listens on different classes and/or uses different matchers than the primary instance, so that users don't receive multiple replies to their zephyrs.
+(Using the `--class` option and not `--default-classes` is an easy way to accomplish this.)

 Deploying on scripts
 --------------------